Welcome & Overview

 - Click "Reconcile X items"

 Opens the reconciliation screen for that account.
+Bank feed lines appear on the left; Xero's suggested matches on the right.

-- Match, Create, or Transfer
+- Match, Create, or Transfer for all other transactions

 - Click "OK" to confirm each match

 Repeat until the account is fully reconciled.
+Aim to reconcile at least weekly.

 Common Situations